-In 2003, we supported adoption of a new alcohol ordinance to reduce irresponsible alcohol sales.
+In 2003, as neighbors, we supported adoption of a new alcohol ordinance to reduce irresponsible alcohol sales.
 Thanks in part to our efforts, the distance for alcohol sales was doubled near schools, places of worship, parks, and residential areas.
 There are also restrictions on new bars and restaurants that sell alcohol to insure that food is the primary source of sales.
 There is data to support a reduction in drunk driving and alcohol related deaths by adoption of this model ordinance.

 We do not consider ourselves to be residents of the West Side.
 We consider ourselves to be residents of the entire City of Palmdale and believe our issues affect not just us, but the entire city.
 We respect the right of all neighborhood groups to exercise self-determination to help shape their community.
 In the process, we all will have a city we are proud to call home.